KALYDECO® Results

 No difference was seen in respiratory symptoms compared to placebo through Week 48.

-Respiratory symptoms are measured by the CFQ-R Respiratory Domain score, which is a tool used to measure respiratory symptoms, including coughing, mucus, and trouble breathing.
+Respiratory symptoms are measured by the CFQ-R respiratory domain score, which is a tool used to measure respiratory symptoms, including coughing, mucus, and trouble breathing.

 Weight